fraunhofer-igd-iva/resize-component/README.md

 ### What it does

-input
+Input (set by the parent component):

-    sizeSettings: {
+    size: {
       height?:  string | number,  // can be px, vh or %.
 Numbers will be interpreted as pixel minHeight?: number,         // minimum height in Pixel updateHeight?: boolean      // if height should change (only vh or %) }

-output
+Output (received by the child component):

-    sizeSettings: {
+    size: {
-      outputHeight: number, // available height in pixel, can only change when updateHeight is set
+      height: number, // available height in pixel, can only change when updateHeight is set
-      outputWidth: number   // avilable width in pixel, can change }
+      width: number   // available width in pixel, can change }

 ### How to add it to a component

-write a Wrapper component for your Chart component 'MyAwesomeChart', import the ResizeComponent
+Simple wrap your component 'MyAwesomeChart' with the ResizeComponent.
+First import the ResizeComponent

     import ResizeComponent from "@iva/resize-component";

-and when exporting your class wrap it
+and when exporting your component wrap it

-    export default ResizeComponent()(MyAwesomeChart);
+    export default ResizeComponent(MyAwesomeChart);

 ### How to use it

-In the react component, where you use your HOC- chart:
+In the react component, where you use your chart component:

     import "./MyAwesomeChart";

     render() {
-        <MyAwesomeChart sizeSettings= {{
+        <MyAwesomeChart size= {{
           height:  string or number, // can be px, vh or %.
 Numbers will be interpreted as pixel
           minHeight: number, // minimum height in Pixel
           updateHeight: boolean // if height should change (only vh or %) }} />
     }

-The sizeSettings will be replaced by the ResizeComponent, and MyAwesomeChart will receive the props sizeSettings = {width: number, height: number}.
+The input size property will be replaced by the ResizeComponent, and MyAwesomeChart will receive the props size = {width: number, height: number}.

 ### How to use it with TypeScript

 See [Receiver HOC](example-typescript/src/SizeReceiverComponent.tsx) for an dead simple example how to apply the HOC to a component, and [to use the HOCed component](example-typescript/src/App.tsx).

-MyAwesomeChart can simply receive and integrate the props from the wrapping ResizeComponent via:
+MyAwesomeChart can simply receive and integrate the props from the wrapping ResizeComponent like this:

+Class Component:

-    import {default as ResizeComponent, InjectedProps} from "@iva/resize-component";
+    import ResizeComponent, { SizeProps } from "@iva/resize-component";
     ...
-    class MyAwesomeChart extends React.Component<MyProps & InjectedProps> {
+    class MyAwesomeChart extends React.Component<MyProps & SizeProps> {
         ...
+        const { height, width } = this.props.size;
+    }
+    export default ResizeComponent(MyAwesomeChart);

+Functional Component:

+    import ResizeComponent, { SizeProps } from "@iva/resize-component";
+    ...
+    const MyAwesomeChart:FC<MyProps & SizeProps> = props => {
+        ...
+        const { height, width } = props.size;
     }
     export default ResizeComponent(MyAwesomeChart);